-“When transmitting on one timeslot does the DM-5R jam the other timeslot?”
+“When transmitting on one timeslot does the radio jam the other timeslot?”
 Yes.

 “Are you sure you weren’t using the radio in Tier I mode?”
 DMR Tier I FDMA and Tier II TDMA are completely incompatible.
 If the radio were in Tier I it would not be able to activate DMR repeaters or work with other Tier II radios in digital simplex.
-Our DM-5R with the Tier II update is able to do both of those things.
+These radios are able to do both of those things.

-“Will Rocky Mountain Ham Radio allow the DM-5R to be used on its amateur DMR repeaters?”
+“Will Rocky Mountain Ham Radio allow these radios to be used on its amateur DMR repeaters?”
 No.

-“What if I ignore your ban and use the DM-5R on the RMHam network anyway?”
+“What if I ignore your ban and use these radios on the RMHam network anyway?”
 You will raise the noise floor at the repeater for anyone attempting to use the other timeslot.
 This is called jamming.
 It is poor practice at best.
-If you choose to do this anyway it could be interpreted as deliberate interference which is forbidden under FCC regulations.
+If you choose to do this anyway it could be interpreted as deliberate interference which is forbidden by FCC regulations.

 “Isn’t ham radio just a fun toy?
-What am I hurting by using the Baofeng DM-5R?”
+What am I hurting by using these radios?”
 We cannot speak for other DMR networks but Rocky Mountain Ham Radio has prioritized robustness and reliability from the beginning.
 We want our repeater network to perform flawlessly in the case of a disaster and this philosophy shapes every decision we make.
 This radio is more than a nuisance, it poses a direct threat our ability to respond to a disaster.

-“Are other DMR networks banning the DM-5R?”
+“Are other DMR networks banning these radios?”
 Yes.
-Hoosier DMR is known to have banned them in late November.
+Hoosier DMR is known to have banned the Baofeng DM-5R in late November 2016.
 There are likely to be others.

-“Will you be able to identify hams who are using the DM-5R?”
+“Will you be able to identify hams who are using these radios?”
+Yes.

-“Will Baofeng update this radio to allow correct use of both timeslots?”
+“Will the manufacturers update these radios to allow correct use of both timeslots?”
 Given their responses to date this seems unlikely.
 Some teardowns indicate it may be impossible due to inadequate switching speed of the RF section, although we have not verified this.

 “What has their response been?”
 Baofeng and Radioddity have consistently stated that if you wanted a two-timeslot radio you should have purchased one.